GoogleCloudPlatform/magic-modules/README.md

 Term          | Definition
 --------------|--------------
-tool          | One of the OSS DevOps projects Magic Modules generates GCP support in provider      | Synonym for tool downstream(s) | A PR created by the Magician against a tool upstream      | A PR created against Magic Modules or the Magic Modules repo The Magician  | The Magic Modules CI system that drives the GitHub robot `modular-magician`
+tool          | One of the OSS DevOps projects Magic Modules generates GCP support in provider      | Synonym for tool as referred to inside the codebase downstream(s) | A PR created by the Magician against a tool upstream      | A PR created against Magic Modules or the Magic Modules repo The Magician  | The Magic Modules CI system that drives the GitHub robot `modular-magician`